Netflix canceling ‘Tuca and Bertie’ is a bad sign for all the distinctive, weird shows streaming is supposed to keep alive

 That number is then combined with the budget of the show to come up with a second, closely watched statistic, the show’s “efficiency score.”
 Current and former Netflix employees say it’s among the most important internal statistics to assess the success of a project.

 The cold, hard calculus of Adjusted Viewer Share and Efficiency Score overlooks a lot.
 This show seems primarily attractive to early career women but its intersectional appeal spans several demographics that any savvy studio should be concerned with keeping happy.
 Furthermore, it’s just bad business for Netflix to jettison a labor of love from one of the architects of its biggest animated hit without giving it at least the bog standard two seasons it extends all but its least buzzy shows.
+(A Netflix source tells me “overall to date, our S1-S2 renewal rate remains around approx. 80%.)
 Hanawalt is the kind of stratospheric talent whose next show Netflix should have been concerned with locking down as well.

 Tuca & Bertie’s cancellation comes soon after a dire second-quarter earnings statement reported a loss of $26 billion in Netflix’s market value.
 Whatever belt-tightening may be going on over there, though, the studio is obviously not yet over its addiction to overspending on old reliables and status grabs.
 The company bid $90 million a year to keep The Office after 2019, before getting topped by WarnerMedia, and two weeks ago it announced that it’s making an action caper with Dwayne Johnson, Gal Gadot, and Ryan Reynolds called Red Notice and that Gadot and Reynolds will make at least $20 million and Johnson likely much more.
 Netflix is also reportedly in talks with Eddie Murphy for a standup comeback special, in a deal said to be worth up to $70 million.

-The Office may be an extremely streamable show—to the tune of 52 million minutes in 2018, to be exact according to Nielsen estimates, but how exactly is The Office bringing in those new viewers that Tuca & Bertie failed to deliver, rather than placating existing viewers?
+The Office may be an extremely streamable show—to the tune of 52 million minutes in 2018, to be exact, according to Nielsen estimates—but how exactly is The Office bringing in those new viewers that Tuca & Bertie failed to deliver, rather than placating existing viewers?
 What on earth could Eddie Murphy possibly do into a microphone that would justify that sum not being spread around to at least ten other promising projects?
 (Such as Tuca & Bertie season two?)

+In the company’s defense, at least Tuca and Bertie, like all of its shows, got a full season.
+Any series that Netflix greenlights gets at least one season—something network shows certainly can’t say—although, unfortunately, it seems to view airing that season as testing one long pilot, with the reaction determining whether to renew.

 The only good thing about this weird world we’re heading toward, duplicating cable TV via all these disparate streaming services that viewers inevitably will end up bundling into a familiarly unaffordable package, is that the stratification allows for niche programming.
 Canceling something as worthy of flourishing as Tuca & Bertie is a dark sign that in this new world, the gloriously weird shows may be endangered species.